 Washing your hair with one (or two) egg yolk(s) will clean your hair.

-Response: TRUE. for fans of homemade products.
+Answer: TRUE.
+For "homemade" enthusiasts.
 Lecithin, a fatty substance found in egg yolks, captures and retains dust and impurities left behind by cosmetic products or pollutants.
 It's a good alternative to commercial shampoos.

 Baby shampoos are very gentle and well suited to adult hair.

-Response: FALSE.
-The "for babies" label does not mean "ultra-gentle", but rather that it is not irritating and does not sting the eyes.
-These shampoos often contain superfatting agents, which are useful for children's hair but make adults' hair softer.
+Answer: FALSE.
+The words "for babies" do not mean "ultra-gentle", but rather "not irritating" and "does not sting the eyes".
+These shampoos often contain superfatting agents, which are useful for children's hair but make adults' hair too soft.

 A final rinse with cold water leaves hair shiny.